sully6768/camel-eap/camel-eap-quartz-cluster/README.md

         /opt/jboss/eap/jboss-eap-6.4-fuse-6.2.1-c1/modules/org/springframework/context/support/main/.
     ```

-Now we are finished with setting up EAP we are ready to run our Camel Quartz Application

-1. Install JBoss EAP 6.4

-1. Install JBoss Fuse 6.2.1 Rollup 2 on your EAP
+## Running the application

-2. Conifgure a `$JBOSS_HOME` environment variable to point at your application server installation directory
+1. Configure the `$JBOSS_HOME` environment variable to point at your application server installation directory

 3. Start the application server from the command line